Ready for life after bankruptcy?

 Stop using your credit cards.

-Once you’ve decided to file bankruptcy, any charges to your credit cards may be considered fraudulent.
+Once you’ve decided to file bankruptcy, any charges to your credit cards after that may be considered fraudulent.
 After all, you don’t expect to pay off that card after bankruptcy.

 Since you’ve stopped paying on the dischargeable credit card debt, use the cash freed up to pay for purchases with cash.